 Encrypted data will be committed into in the plain (decrypted) form into Private State DB only if the peer allowed to read these data

-In order to provide better reliability and data resiliency peers which are not allowed to read the data will not commit it into Private State DB, rather continue to keep it in temp DB in encrypted form
+In order to provide better reliability and data resiliency peers which are not allowed to read the data will not commit it into Private State DB, rather continue to keep it in temp DB in encrypted form.
+Note: The encrypted data will be purged according to policy.
+For cases where the encrypted data shouldn’t even be distributed (at all) to some organizations, please see the Subchannels topic below.

 4.6.
 State Transfer and Gossip - Additional Considerations (WiP)